 Personal care: Phthalates are found in some of the highest concentrations in our personal care products.
 We never get a break from exposure to these products as they are on our skin and hair 24/7!.
 Phthalates are found in shampoos, conditioners, lotions, nail polish, deodorants, hairspray, perfumes, cosmetics, and baby powders.

-Cleaning Products: Conventional cleaning products, window cleaners, soaps, dishwasher liquids, and laundry detergents are typically fragranced and therefore contain phthalates.
+Cleaning Products: Conventional cleaning products, window cleaners, soaps, toilet bowl cleaners, dishwasher liquids, and laundry detergents are typically fragranced and therefore contain phthalates.
 As you can see, the list goes on!
 Read our blog post on how you can clean your home to reduce allergens and irritants.